Arizona Trauma Institute’s foundational values for training and consultation are:

 - Strategies and interventions that reduce distress

-- Strategies for problem solving
+- Methods of problem solving

-- Structures that increase intervention effectiveness
+- Practices that increase intervention effectiveness

-- Reducing somatic pain
+- Reduction of somatic pain

-- Promoting the establishment of on-going supervision
+- Encouragement of the establishment for on-going supervision

 - Promoting organizational structure and management that are trauma sensitive

-- Empowerment and Resiliency treatment structure (Rhoton and Gentry, 2013)
+- Empowerment and Resiliency Treatment Structure (Rhoton and Gentry, 2013)

 - Promoting broader knowledge of the physiological and neurobiological aspects of trauma.